rppicomidi/usb_midi_host/README.md

 the transport LEDs should sequence.
 If you use a control on your MIDI device, you should see the message traffic displayed on the serial console.

-NOTE: Unfortunately, the pico-sdk does not currently allow you to use the USB device port and the PIO USB host port at the same time.
-All printf() output goes to the UART 0 serial port.
+NOTE: Unfortunately, the `pico-sdk` does not currently allow you to use the USB device port for console I/O and the PIO USB host port at the same time.
+You can install a [library](https://github.com/rppicomidi/cdc_stdio_lib) that lets you do this for you own projects.
+In these examples, all printf() output goes to the UART 0 serial port.

 NOTE: If you are using the Adafruit Feather board that supports USB host, you need to define `USE_ADAFRUIT_FEATHER_RP2040_USBHOST` in `tusb_config.h` or